i4rushi/SentimentAnalyzer/README.md

 # Sentiment Analysis with TensorFlow

-This program implements a sentiment analysis model using TensorFlow 2.x to classify text comments as positive or negative.
+This program implements a sentiment analysis model using TensorFlow 2.x to classify text comments as positive(2), negative(0) or neutral(1).

 ## Requirements